dpobel/damien.pobel.fr/src/post/how-to-split-components-across-domains-with-ez-publish.md

 published: 2011-02-23T09:37:17+01:00
 ---

-﻿The starting point of this post is [an interesting asking of Marty_Nim](http://twitter.com/MartY_NiM/status/39783968240971776) (aka [Nicolas Martinez](http://www.nicolas-martinez.info/)) on Twitter about the ability to split static components across domains with [eZ Publish](/tag/ez-publish) to improve frontend performances.
+The starting point of this post is [an interesting asking from Marty_Nim](http://twitter.com/MartY_NiM/status/39783968240971776) on Twitter about the ability to split static components across domains with [eZ Publish](/tag/ez-publish) to improve frontend performances.

 ## Why split components across domains ?